16th Annual EPA Drinking Water Workshop

 Training Contact Hours

+Note: Acceptance of certificates is contingent on state and/or organization requirements—EPA cannot guarantee acceptance.
 Certificates are typically provided within two-three weeks following the workshop via the email provided at registration.
+Certificates cannot be provided for watching the broadcast recordings.

 To support the efforts of state and local officials to assist small systems, EPA’s Office of Research and Development (ORD) and Office of Water (OW), in cooperation with ASDWA, has held an annual workshop for the past 15 years to provide timely information on a variety of drinking water topics relevant to small systems.
 When the first workshop was held in 2004, it was by invitation only and designed as an educational workshop for state field staff working with small communities to install arsenic treatment technologies.